Supercritical carbon dioxide: Power generation

 The relatively new Allam power cycle uses sCO_{2} as the working fluid in combination with fuel and pure oxygen.
-The CO_{2} produced by combustion mixes with the sCO_{2} working fluid and a corresponding amount of pure CO_{2} must be removed from the process (for industrial use or sequestration).
+The CO_{2} produced by combustion mixes with the sCO_{2} working fluid.
+A corresponding amount of pure CO_{2} must be removed from the process (for industrial use or sequestration).
 This process reduces atmospheric emissions to zero.

-It presents interesting properties that promise substantial improvements in system efficiency.
-Due to its high fluid density, sCO_{2} enables extremely compact and highly efficient turbomachinery.
+sCO_{2} promises substantial efficiency improvements.
+Due to its high fluid density, sCO_{2} enables compact and efficient turbomachinery.
 It can use simpler, single casing body designs while steam turbines require multiple turbine stages and associated casings, as well as additional inlet and outlet piping.
-The high density allows for highly compact, microchannel-based heat exchanger technology.
+The high density allows more compact, microchannel-based heat exchanger technology.